NideXTC/NideXTC/README.md

 ### <div align="center">I'm Alexis, a full-stack developer 👨‍💻 </div>

-🚀 I’m currently working with [WBS CODING SCHOOL](https://www.wbscodingschool.com/)
+🚀 I’m currently working as the Head of Technology at [WBS CODING SCHOOL](https://www.wbscodingschool.com/)

 💬 Ask me about anything related to the MERN stack and cybersecurity